Reo-Naoki/Bit-Wallet/wallet/README.recover.md

 ## LOCATING THE BACKUP FILES

-If you followed the apps guidance your backup files will be located both on-device and off-device.
+If you followed the app's guidance your backup files will be located on a share of the storage access framework, very likely your Google Drive.
+Watch out for filenames starting with `bitcoin-wallet-backup`.

-Let's look at off-device first.
-When backing up, the app instructed you to archive your backup to mail or cloud storage.
-Depending on how you decided, your backup probably ended up as attachment on an email sent to yourself (look into your Inbox and Sent folders) or uploaded to a Google Drive or Dropbox kind of service.
+Historically, the backup can also be saved to your email account (as a file attachment of an email sent to yourself) or on your SD card in the `/Download` folder.
 Just save the backup file to your PCs filesystem.
-Skip the rest of this paragraph directly to DECRYPTING.

-You cannot find your backup?
-If you're still using the device you made the backup with, there is a good chance the backup is on-device.
-Use:

-    adb shell ls -l /sdcard/Download/bitcoin-wallet-*

-It will list any backup files present.
-Pick one and use:

-    adb pull /sdcard/Download/bitcoin-wallet-backup-testnet-2014-11-01

-to copy the file to your PC.

 ## DECRYPTING